Many autistic children have trouble during mealtime. Some older estimates show that between 46 and 89 percent of these children have food selectivity.

 There are many diet options that some parents with autistic children swear by for their child, including a gluten- or casein-free diet.
 This dietary approach eliminates a lot of foods from your child’s diet, including anything made with wheat or milk products, respectively.

-Though these diets get a lot of attention, there’s little evidence showing they have any benefits for most people with autism, according to a
+Though these diets get a lot of attention, there’s little evidence showing they have any benefits for most autistic people, according to a

 Instead of trying new diets on a whim, talk to your child’s doctor before making any big dietary changes.